cjl032224/Money4Mobs/Documentation.md

 /mk language [language] | m4m.command.mk.language | Changes language of messages for M4M per player.
 /mk reload | m4m.command.mk.reload | Reloads M4M data with manually changed values in config files without needing to reload or restart the whole server
 /mk toggleMoneyFromTamedWolves | m4m.command.mk.toggleMoneyFromTamedWolves | Toggles if players receive money when their tamed wolf kills a mob
-Not Applicable| m4m.bypass.ipBan | Allows a user to bypass the ipBan option for players on the same IP
+/mk mobRewardWorlds [mobName] | m4m.command.mk.mobRewardWorlds | Displays the worlds a mob will get rewarded money in /mk addWorld [worldName] | m4m.command.mk.addWorld | Adds a world to the mobs.yml file for each mob with a value of true /mk removeWorld [worldName] | m4m.command.mk.removeWorld | Removes an existing world from the mobs.yml file Not Applicable| m4m.bypass.ipBan | Allows a user to bypass the ipBan option for players on the same IP

 ## Permissions for group specific multipliers